smart-home-project0/tuyaIntegration/README.md

     Function to turn on or off a device that accepts a token and creates a signature, uses the crypto library.
 Not working !!
 - sign:
     A function that creates a signature using a crypto library.
 Works -not useful
+- fromTuya:
+    A code in the API to create a signature to receive a token and create a signature for other actions plus a command to turn off or turn on a device from Tuya support.